niwla23/python-youtube-async/docs/docs/authorization.md

 Then you need have an app with the [Access scopes](https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps#identify-access-scopes) approval by YouTube.

 If everything goes well.
-Now let do a simple authorize with `Python-Youtube` library.
+Now let do a simple authorize with `python-youtube-async` library.

 ## Get authorization url

 Suppose now we want to get user's permission to manage his youtube account.

-For the `Python-YouTube` library, the default scopes are:
+For the `python-youtube-async` library, the default scopes are:

 - https://www.googleapis.com/auth/youtube
 - https://www.googleapis.com/auth/userinfo.profile